'Star Trek' sequel tops weekend box office in North America

-"Star Trek Into Darkness," the newest instalment in the classic intergalactic franchise, blasted to the top of movie box office charts with $70.6 million in weekend ticket sales at theatres in the United States and Canada.
+"Star Trek Into Darkness," the newest installment in the classic intergalactic franchise, blasted to the top of movie box office charts with $70.6 million in weekend ticket sales at theaters in the United States and Canada.

 The new 3D voyage for Captain Kirk and the crew of the Starship Enterprise knocked mighty "Iron Man 3" into second place, while the Marvel superhero sequel grabbed $35.2 million.
 Jazz Age drama "The Great Gatsby" finished third with $23.4 million, according to studio estimates.